-To be informed that in accordance with House Bill 1306, Section 26, that Dr. William B. Kleinman, Dr. Thomas J. Fischer, Dr. Robert M. Baltera, Dr. Jeffrey A. Greenberg, Dr. F. Thomas D. Kaplan, Dr. Gregory A. Merrell, Dr. Kevin R. Knox, Dr. Nicholas E. Crosby, Dr. Kathryn M. Peck and Dr. Reed W. Hoyer are part-owners of the Surgery Center, the Hand Rehabilitation Center.
+To be informed that in accordance with House Bill 1306, Section 26, that Dr. William B. Kleinman, Dr. Thomas J. Fischer, Dr. Robert M. Baltera, Dr. Jeffrey A. Greenberg, Dr. F. Thomas D. Kaplan, Dr. Gregory A. Merrell, Dr. Nicholas E. Crosby, Dr. Kathryn M. Peck, Dr. Reed W. Hoyer and Dr. Brandon S. Smetana are part-owners of the Surgery Center, the Hand Rehabilitation Center.

 To be informed that these centers are appropriate settings for providing the medical care and services for which you may be referred.
 Nevertheless, the selection of a specific health care provider always rests with the patient, and you may choose to be referred to an alternate setting if you so desire.